 I found the Sazerac too strong for my tastes.
 I'm not a whiskey drinker, so it's not something I'd order in the future.

-More to my liking was the Brandy Crusta, which was invented by bartender Joseph Santini at his New Orleans bar, Jewel of the South, in the 1850s.
+The Brandy Crusta was more to my liking, invented by bartender Joseph Santini at his New Orleans bar, Jewel of the South, in the 1850s.

 The Brandy Crusta is made of cognac, lemon juice, curacao, maraschino liqueur, and bitters.